Mexico Country Commercial Guide

 Opportunities

-In order to be successful in the market, it is crucial to establish and maintain personal relationships with travel and tourism companies in Mexico.
-U.S. travel and tourism firms are advised to travel to Mexico and develop a comprehensive follow-up strategy in order to gain sufficient exposure in the Mexican market.
-As a result of the COVID-19 pandemic, all U.S. destinations and services providers have invested in assertive post-COVID marketing and promotional campaigns to recover market volume.
+To be successful in the market, it is crucial to establish and maintain personal relationships with travel and tourism companies in Mexico.
+United States travel and tourism firms are advised to travel to Mexico and develop a comprehensive follow-up strategy in order to gain sufficient exposure in the Mexican market.
+As a result of the COVID-19 pandemic, all U.S. destinations and service providers have invested in aggressive post COVID-19 marketing and promotional campaigns to recover market volume.
 These activities should include deals and promotions by travel services and destinations for local wholesalers.
-Industry experts point out the heavy toll COVID-19 will continue to take on Mexico’s economy, so recovery planning must consider short-term and long-term components.
-U.S. destinations and service providers are taking advantage of IT tools and virtual communication platforms to increase education on future attractions and services among potential Mexican tourists.
+United States destinations and services providers are taking advantage of IT tools and virtual communication platforms to increase education on future attractions and services among potential Mexican tourists.
 Social media has represented an important way to continue promoting U.S. destinations and services to maintain the interest of the Mexican traveler and to entice them to visit the United States.

 Resources